The annual purchase

 The definition of “refined” is to remove impurities or unwanted elements by processing.
 In other words, “to purify through processing.”

-The trouble is, “purify” and “processing” are very abstract terms.
+The trouble is, “purify” and “processing” are ambiguous terms.
 They can include treating with heat, acid or alkali, or bleaching, neutralising, filtering, deodorising or hydrogenating.

 If there is one thing you take from this article, please let it be this…